vagebnd/runtype/docs/index.md

 # Introduction

-This package allow you to convert Laravel Models & Resources into Typescript interfaces.
+This package allows you to generate Typescript interfaces from your Laravel Models & Resources.

 This resource: